jimpil/schedn/README.md

 Usage is mainly centered around a single function `schedn.core/template->schema`.
 As the name suggests, you can call this on a schedn-template and you will get back a Schema.
 There are a couple of helpers to manipulate the template prior to producing the schema too (e.g. `remove-template-entries` & `override-template-statuses`).
 OK, so that's simple enough.
 Let's now see what more we can do.

 We mentioned earlier the notion of a 'validation-configuration'.
 This is basically a collection of templates.
-The reason for even using a validation-configuraiton over raw templates is to group the templates under a single entity, to facilitate the notion of **identification-comes-first**, and to offer an opportunity to refine (via `s/constrained`) the master schema that will be produced (by merging all the templates).
+The reason for even using a validation-configuration over raw templates is to group the templates under a single entity, to facilitate the notion of **identification-comes-first**, and to offer an opportunity to refine (via `s/constrained`) the master schema that will be produced (by merging all the templates).
 Let's see a full example:

 ```clj